 PlusDent vs Invisalign

-PlusDent requires that you have an in-person appointment for your initial consultation, but the rest of your treatment is monitored remotely via the app.
-Invisalign requires that you visit your dentist or orthodontist every 4 – 6 weeks, which is more personable than an app and perhaps keeps you more accountable.
+PlusDent requires that you have an in-person appointment for your initial consultation, but experienced professionals will monitor the rest of your treatment remotely via the app.
+Invisalign requires that you visit your dentist or orthodontist every four to six weeks, which is more personable than an app and perhaps keeps you more accountable.

 One difference that we have already briefly touched on is the cost.
-Invisalign is generally thought to be more expensive, but depending on your case the difference may not be too great.
-With PlusDent being more expensive than some of its other competitors, Invisalign may not cost much more in some cases.
+Invisalign aligners are generally thought to be more expensive, but depending on your case the difference may not be too great.
+With PlusDent being more expensive than some of its other competitors, Invisalign aligners may not cost much more in some cases.

 The following table summarises the differences and similarities between PlusDent and Invisalign aligners.